Tinkerforge/doc/en/source/Hardware/Bricklets/Solid_State_Relay.rst

 ------------

 The Bricklet has to be connected to the control inputs of a solid state relay.
 You have to consider the polarity.
 Connect the SSR input marked with "+" with the "+" marked contact of the Bricklet.

-The output of the AC solid state relays has no polarity.
+The load terminals of the AC solid state relays has no polarity.
 Typically you want to switch the phase wire.
-To do this you cut the phase wire (black) and connect both ends with the relay.
+To do this you cut the phase wire (typically black or brown) and connect both ends with the relay.

-The output of DC solid state relays have a polarity. "+" marks the higher voltage.
-If for example a power supply should be switched, you have to cut the "+" wire.
+The load terminals of DC solid state relays has a polarity. "+" marks the higher voltage.
+For example, if a power supply should be switched, you have to cut the "+" wire.
 Each end will be connected to the SSR, whereas the wire directly connected to the power supply has to be connected to the "+" pole of the SSR.

-.. warning:: The handling with alternating currents as well as high direct currents is potential hazardous!
+.. warning:: The handling of alternating currents and high direct currents is
+             potential hazardous!

 .. _solid_state_relay_bricklet_test: